 Laboratory Directed Research & Development

-Lab Directed Research and Development
+What is Labroatory Directed Research and Development?

 - Advanced study of new hypotheses, new concepts and innovative approaches to scientific or technical problems;

 - Experiments directed towards "proof-of-principle" or early determination of the utility of new scientific ideas, technical concepts or devices; and